 If there are multiple teachers in your school who are interested in implementing the curriculum, only one representative should apply on behalf of the whole school.
 The application will have an option to indicate other participating teachers.
 Only teachers implementing the curriculum directly with students are considered participating teachers and must attend the required professional development workshops and the concerts.
 Teachers attending the concerts but not implementing the curriculum are considered chaperones.

 Why do I need to select a first, second, and third choice for the concert?

 Each year, we ask teachers to increase their availability by picking a first, second, and third choice for concerts.
 In the event that we have accepted your application into the program but we are unable to seat your school in your first choice concert date, we will automatically attempt to seat your school for your second or third choice concert.
 Please hold all three of your preferred concert dates until you receive confirmation of concert date and time from Carnegie Hall.

-Please note that after Tuesday, September 26, the number of students on your application cannot be adjusted, nor can refunds be issued.
+Please note that after the end of September, the number of students on your application cannot be adjusted, nor can refunds be issued.
 Please plan accordingly when applying.
 Contact Carnegie Hall staff at firstname.lastname@example.org or call 212-903-9803 with questions.